Lulezer/Echlib-VisualStudio2022-Template/README.md

 An easy and OpenSource GameDev Libary

-Feutures include:
+Features include:

 - A rendering System for Textures and other Shapes
 - An audio System
 - An Input System
-- A scene manegment System
+- A scene management System
 - A text Ui System
 - A 2D camera System
-- A Collision System to make Handeling Collisions easier
+- A Collision System to make Handling Collisions easier
 - A particle System
 - A File I/O System
-- Script Integration And Event Handiling
+- Script Integration And Event Handling
 - Networking
 - AI and Pathfinding
 - Cross-Platform Support (Future Consideration)

-########M STILL IN DEVELOPMENT NOT EVERYTHHING IS STILL BEING IMPLEMENTED NOT ALL FEUTURES MIGHT BE IMPLEMENTED#########
+########M STILL IN DEVELOPMENT NOT EVERYTHING IS STILL BEING IMPLEMENTED NOT ALL FEATURES MIGHT BE IMPLEMENTED#########
-          OTHER FEUTURES MIGHT ALSO BE IMPLEMENTEFD
+          OTHER FEATURES MIGHT ALSO BE IMPLEMENTEFD